by Diane Spicer

 I use at least SPF 5, as an extra precaution against skin damage.

-Here's an important tip: Pay attention to how many calories you carry.
-You will be working hard and keeping your internal organs at a steady temperature, so that takes fuel.
+Pay attention to how many calories you carry.
+You will be working hard as well as keeping your internal organs at a steady temperature, so that takes fuel.

 Bring food that's easy to eat and won't turn rock hard in your pack.
-For ideas, start here.
+No to carrot sticks, yes to hard cheese!

 Yes, it's true that I use a lot of gear when I'm snowshoeing.